 BMC is more limited in functionality than MP.
 BMC enables you to control some management features built into the system board, such as diagnostics, configuration, and hardware management.
 BMC provides a console connection on some systems.
-As with MP, BMC enables you to interact with EFI; it can function as the OPA0: terminal port on OpenVMS.
+As with MP, BMC enables you to interact with UEFI; it can function as the OPA0: terminal port on OpenVMS.
 BMC also operates on standby power.
 However, BMC is accessible only through the serial port on the back of the system.

 BMC commands enable you to control the BMC interface, view logs, get help, display firmware revisions, reset the system, turn the system locator LED on or off, and change the BMC password.
-BMC is not provided on cell-based HP Integrity servers.
+BMC is not provided on cell-based HPE Integrity servers.
 On some systems, the BMC user interface is hidden but is still present and functional.
 For more information about BMC commands, see the appropriate hardware documentation.

+9.1.2.
 Configuration and Management Utilities on Cell-Based Servers

 For the complex environments of cell-based servers, a wider variety of tools are provided.
-Systems with multiple nPartitions provide a separate EFI interface for each nPartition.
-MP provides access to, and allows management across, the complex and each nPartition EFI interface.
+Systems with multiple nPartitions provide a separate UEFI interface for each nPartition.
+MP provides access to, and allows management across, the complex and each nPartition UEFI interface.

-In addition to MP and EFI (cell-based servers do not provide BMC), these systems offer Partition Manager and other tools that vary from system to system and operating system to operating system.
+In addition to MP and UEFI (cell-based servers do not provide BMC), these systems offer Partition Manager and other tools that vary from system to system and operating system to operating system.
 The Partition Manager (parmgr) utility provides a graphical interface for managing nPartitions and complex hardware.
 It centralizes all nPartition management functions in one place, providing the system manager with the tools to dynamically reconfigure, power on, power off, create, delete, and modify nPartitions.

-Partition Manager can be run on HP-UX or Microsoft Windows TM systems.
+Partition Manager is a free product that can be run on HP-UX or Microsoft WindowsTM systems.
 You can use either of these to manage nPartitions for OpenVMS.
-Partition Manager is a free product that you can download from the following website (PARMGR must be uppercase as shown):
+Partition